-Fig. 14.
-The CHARIOT Runtime Implementation Architecture.
+Figure 14: The CHARIOT Runtime Implementation Architecture.

-Each CHARIOT-enabled compute node hosts two platform services: a Node Monitor and a Deployment Manager.
-The Node Manager assesses the liveliness of its specific node, whereas the Deployment Manager manages the lifecycle of applications deployed on a node.
-In addition to compute nodes, CHARIOT's runtime also comprises one or more instances of three different types of server nodes: (1) Database Servers that store system information, (2) Management Engines that facilitate failure avoidance, failure management, and operation management, and (3) Monitoring Servers that monitor for failures.
+Each CHARIOT-enabled compute node hosts two plat-The Node Manager assesses the liveliness of its specific node, whereas the Deployment Manager manages the lifecycle of applications deployed on a node.
+In addition to compute nodes, CHARIOT's runtime also comprises one or more instances of three different types of server nodes: (1) Database Servers that store system information, (2) Management Engines that facilitate failure avoidance, failure management, and operation management, and (3) Monitoring Servers that monitor for failures.4

-CHARIOT's Node Manager is implemented as a ZooKeeper [Hunt et al. 2010] client that registers itself with a Monitoring Server.
+CHARIOT's Node Manager is implemented as a ZooKeeper [14] client that registers itself with a Monitoring Server.
 In turn, the Monitoring Server is implemented as a ZooKeeper server and uses ZooKeeper's group membership functionality to detect member (node) additions and removals (i.e., failure detection).
 This design supports dynamic resources, i.e., nodes that can join or leave a cluster at any time.
 A group of Node Monitors (each residing on a node of a cluster) and one or more instances of Monitoring Servers define the monitoring infrastructure described in Section 3.

-The Deployment Manager is implemented as a ZeroMQ [Hintjens 2013] subscriber that receives management commands from a Management Engine, which is in turn implemented as a ZeroMQ publisher.
+The Deployment Manager is implemented as a ZeroMQ [13] subscriber that receives management commands from a Management Engine, which is in turn implemented as a ZeroMQ publisher.
 The Management Engine computes the initial configuration point for application deployment, as well as subsequent configuration points for the system to recover from failures.
 After a Deployment Manager receives management commands from the Management Engine, it executes those commands locally to control the lifecycle of application components.
 Application components managed by CHARIOT can be in one of two states: active or inactive.
 A group of Deployment Managers, each residing on a node of a cluster, represents the deployment infrastructure described in Section 3.